vijikarthi/flink-connectors-wiki/streaming.md

 ### StreamCuts
-A `StreamCut` represents a specific position in a Pravega stream, which may be obtained from various API interactions with the Pravega client.
+A `StreamCut` represents a specific position in a Pravega Stream, which may be obtained from various API interactions with the Pravega client.
 The `FlinkPravegaReader` accepts a `StreamCut` as the start and/or end position of a given stream.
 For further reading on
 StreamCuts, please refer to documentation on [StreamCut](https://github.com/pravega/pravega/blob/master/documentation/src/docs/streamcuts.md) and [sample code](https://github.com/pravega/pravega-samples/tree/v0.4.2/pravega-client-examples/src/main/java/io/pravega/example/streamcuts).

 #### Historical Stream Processing